North Korea women's national football team: 1980s

+For the first time in their history, the Korean women's team secured a spot in the World Cup after finishing as runners-up in the 1997 AFC Women's Championship.
+In the semi-finals, they defeated the Japanese national team with a score of 1–0.
+In the final match, they faced the Chinese team once more and were defeated 0–2.
+At the 1998 Asian Games, the North Korean national team reached the final again but lost 0–1 to its China counterparts.
+In their first World Cup, the North Korean team was placed in a group with Nigeria, Denmark, and the tournament hosts, the United States.
+They lost their first match against Nigeria 1–2, but bounced back in the second match to defeat the Danish team 3–1.
+A 0–3 loss to the United States in the final group-stage match left the North Korean team in third place in the group, preventing them from reaching the tournament's knockout stage.

 Disqualification for 2015 FIFA Women's World Cup

 During the team's participation at the 2011 FIFA Women's World Cup, on 7 July 2011, FIFA announced that two of its players, Song Jong-Sun and Jong Pok-Sim, had failed doping tests during the tournament and were provisionally suspended prior to their team's match against Colombia.
 On 16 July, FIFA announced that three additional players from North Korea tested positive following target testing of the whole team.
+North Korea reasoned the positive doping results in from deer musk-derived Chinese traditional medicine used to treat players hit by lightning.
 On 25 August 2011, the North Korean team was fined US$ 400,000 which is equal to the prize it received by finishing 13th in the 2011 tournament, and was excluded from participation at the 2015 FIFA Women's World Cup, including its qualification round.

+2020s

+After it won the 2019 Cyprus Women's Cup in March 2019, the team was inactive until the 2022 Asian Games (played in September 2023) partially due to the COVID-19 pandemic; during this time, the team became unranked due to a lack of FIFA-recognized play.
+The team's ranking has since been restored.
+North Korea would almost qualify for the 2024 Summer Olympics losing to Japan in the two-leg third round Olympic qualifiers.

+As of the June 2024 FIFA rankings, the team is ranked 10th in the world.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.